AlehandroTom/Sorting_Algorithms_Comparation/README.md

-# Sorting_Algorithms_Comparation
+# Sorting_Algorithms_Comparison

-Program Sorting Algorithms Comparation is my home project using C++.
+Program Sorting Algorithms Comparison is my home project using C++.

 This program has a demonstration purposes and shows the difference in PCU time and iterations requred to process different sorting algorithms.